joshbegley/nyt-latest/previous.md

 `Amy Lawrence and Anantaajith Raghuraman analyse the main talking points from Arsenal's victory at Brentford`\
 https://nytimes.com/athletic/6017914/2025/01/01/brentford-arsenal-analysis/

-**Electric Vehicle Catches Fire Outside the Trump Hotel in Las Vegas**\
+**1 Dead After a Cybertruck Explodes Outside the Trump Hotel in Las Vegas**\
-`Videos posted to social media appeared to show a vehicle engulfed in flames outside a lobby’s entrance.
-It was not immediately clear if anyone was injured.`\
+`At least seven people were injured, the authorities said.
+Videos posted to social media appeared to show a vehicle engulfed in flames outside the lobby’s entrance.`\
 https://nytimes.com/2025/01/01/us/car-fire-trump-hotel-las-vegas.html

 **Auston Matthews unsure if he'll fully get past injury this season: 'I hope so'**\